uoft-lgcu/lgcu.ca/health.md

 #### HCSA details:

-[comment]: # (Add information on claiming the premium -reminder not to do so until after the expenses have been incurred, and after you've submitted to the reimbursement fund if it's a family enrollment-.
-What kinds of expenses can be covered by HCSA.
-Being able to set up automatic taking from the HCSA for uncovered expenses on the website -and the risks thereof-.)
+The HCSA is a undifferentiated pool of funds associated with your CUPE top-up plan.
+It can be used to pay for health care not otherwise covered by provincial health care or your plans' benefits.
+A [wide variety of expenses](http://assets.greenshield.ca/greenshield/Plan%20Members/Benefits%20Dictionary/hcsa-eng/Eligible%20HCSA%20Expenses%20(Website).pdf "Eligible HCSA Expenses (pdf)") can be paid for using the HCSA.
+Like the rest of your health care benefits, this fund does not roll over into the following year; any amount not used by August 31st of the plan year is lost.

-#### Claiming the premium:
+You can set your plan to automatically have any unpaid health and dental expenses paid for out of the HCSA.
+This can be done by logging in to your Green Shield portal top-up plan account and looking under "My Spending Accounts".
+While this is quite convenient, there are potential downsides.
+You may not notice if the insurance provider wrongly rejects your valid expense claim, and then takes the money to reimburse you out of the HCSA account instead.
+Automation may also make it appear to some health care providers running a pre-authorization that you have more coverage than you actually do!
+If you choose to set up automation, make sure to keep an eye on how those funds are being disbursed.

-Those who do not have medical expenses can currently still access their HCSA by submitting the cost of your GSU health care premium (listed among your fees on ROSI/Acorn) as a health expense to be reimbursed.
-The HCSA will not cover the full cost, but you may as well access the money since this is possible.
+You can also directly submit claims for reimbursement to the HCSA.
+Eligible claims include the cost of you or your family's GSU health care premiums!
+Your own premium will be listed among your fees on ROSI/Acorn, enrolled family member fees can be found in the email confirmation sent to you when you pay.
+The HCSA alone will not cover the full cost of premiums, but this is a useful way to make use of any remaining HCSA funds when the end of the year approaches.
+Remember not to submit any family member's premium costs to the HCSA if you're going to be applying for the [U of T Family Plan Assistance Fund](https://www.cupe3902.org/unit-1/benefits/ufpaf/ "CUPE's UofT Family Plan Assistance Fund: who's eligible and how to apply") (application usually open in February).

-(Last updated: November 4th, 2020; Please report any broken links to [Fiona Wilson](https://www.linguistics.utoronto.ca/people/directories/graduate-students/fiona-wilson "Linguistics Department People entry for Fiona Wilson"))
+(Last updated: November 5th, 2020; Please report any broken links to [Fiona Wilson](https://www.linguistics.utoronto.ca/people/directories/graduate-students/fiona-wilson "Linguistics Department People entry for Fiona Wilson"))

 [comment]: # (Modify this last sentence to direct broken link reports to a dedicated LGCU website committee email address, once one is set up.)